 Takeuma: Walking around on stilts made of bamboo trees.

 Bosan ga he-o koita: One kid, the "oni (devil)," faces a wall and says "Bosan-ga he-o koita, nioi-dara kusakatta (lit. the monk farted, and it smelled bad)."
 Other kids behind him/her move forward as far as they can, while the phrase is read.
-The oni turns around when finishing saying it, and others have to stop their motion completely.
+The oni devil turns around when finishing saying it, and others have to stop their motion completely.
 I f anyone moves even a bit, she/he is "chained" to the oni by inter-twinning their baby fingers.
 When all the kids have been chained, the first chained one becomes the oni.
 However, when someone reaches and touches the oni before she/he finishes saying the phrase, all the chained kids are released and start running.
 After counting a few seconds, the oni chases them.
 The first one caught becomes the new oni.

 Hanaichi Monme: The children divide themselves into two groups.
 The each of the group members of either side decide together who they want from the other group.
 Then, holding hands, the groups move back and forth singing, "who do you want" followed by " we want so and so."
 The wanted ones then play janken (stone, scissors and paper) to decide who gets who.
 The game is over when there is only one big group left.